OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/docs.rst

 OpenMDAO Tagging Tool
 ~~~~~~~~~~~~~~~~~~~~~

-OpenMDAO's docs have a custom script that preprocesses all the .rst files found within a set of Sphinx documentation, and creates
+OpenMDAO's docs have a custom script that pre-processes all the .rst files found within a set of Sphinx documentation, and creates
 a custom blog-like tagging system that helps organize and cross-reference docs.

 The script finds occurrences of the .. tags:: directive and sets up the structure of the tags directory.
 One file